-If you issue a warranty, that means you are assuring the buyer of the property transfer.
-No one but you or the buyer may claim ownership of the vehicle.
-If you transfer without warranty, you are not providing this defense.
+If the seller issues a warranty, that means the seller is assuring the buyer of the property transfer.
+No one but the seller or the buyer may claim ownership of the vehicle.
+If the seller transfers without warranty, you are not providing this defense.

 Legal Considerations of a Vehicle Bill of Sale

 If you’re preparing to sell a vehicle, or even simply use it as an asset, you’ll need to have all your official paperwork in order.
 This means creating a vehicle bill of sale.
 Legally speaking, any bill of sale is a pretty heavy document.
 A vehicle bill of sale is no exception.
 Here are a few aspects to keep in mind when drawing yours up.

 Oftentimes, people will use vehicles as collateral for loans.
 If you are doing this, you will need to be prepared to submit a vehicle bill of sale.
 You can tailor the sale terms to state that the sale only becomes valid if the loan is not repaid.

 The specifics of what should comprise a bill of sale for cars vary from state to state.
 Some states, for example, require that a vehicle bill of sale form be notarized.
 Others require that the odometer reading be recorded.
 Different states also have different rules in regards to using these bills of sale in loan arrangements.
 Be sure to check your state website for details.